ibm-cloud-architecture/refarch-eda/README.md

 * As a developer, you will understand how to develop event driven applications.
 * As a project manager, you may understand all the artifacts which may be required for an event driven solution.

-From the repository you will get starting code, and best practices  which you may want to reuse during your future implementations.
-The reference architecture has been designed to be portable, and applicable to Public Cloud, Hybrid cloud and across multiple clouds.
+From the repository you will get sample code and best practices  which you may want to reuse during your future implementations.
+The reference architecture has been designed to be portable and applicable to Public Cloud, Hybrid cloud and across multiple clouds.
 Examples given are directly deployable in IBM Public Cloud and with IBM Cloud Private.
 ## Concepts
 Before we start looking at the details of the Event Driven Architecture we will quickly examine the core concepts of being event driven: